devgoeth/simple-uniswap-bsc-sdk/README.md

 import {
   SushiswapPairContractFactoryPublic,
   ChainId,
-} from 'simple-uniswap-sdk';
+} from 'simple-sushiswap-sdk';

-const uniswapPairContractFactoryPublic = new SushiswapPairContractFactoryPublic( ChainId.MAINNET
+const sushiswapPairContractFactoryPublic = new SushiswapPairContractFactoryPublic( ChainId.MAINNET
   // you can pass in the provider url as well if you want
   // providerUrl: YOUR_PROVIDER_URL,
 );

-// contract calls our here, this is only for the uniswap pair contract https://etherscan.io/address/0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac#code uniswapPairContractFactoryPublic;
+// contract calls our here, this is only for the sushiswap pair contract https://etherscan.io/address/0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac#code sushiswapPairContractFactoryPublic;
 ```

 ### SushiswapContractFactoryPublic